 Anne G. and Pat M on "Show and Tell": Guild members often get inspiration from the items displayed at our meetings.
 At each Guild meeting, members and guests are invited to display their work on the long table in the meeting room.
 Be sure to identify your pieces with your name and a description.
 There is a drawing for participants, and one will receive a prize.
 This is a great way to share a piece of yourself with the rest of us.
 Beginners need not be shy!
 We all love to see the projects.
 If you have any weaving related items that you no longer use, Pat and Anne would appreciate your donations for prizes.
 If you have any weaving related items that you no longer use, Pat and Anne would appreciate your donations for prizes

-Don't forget to return your books.
+And as always, don't forget to return your books.

-KC on Weftovers: Looking for some supplies for your next project?
-Make sure and check out the Weftovers table.
-We have lots of new stuff!
 And as always, your help is welcome to man the table.
 Please contact your area chairperson or the Weftovers coordinator, K.C.
 Alexander, at email@example.com to sign up.
 I especially need people early in the morning to help set-up (8am) and to cover lunch-hour.
 Thanks!

-Handweavers' Guild Instagram Account (Jenny Sethman): The Weaver's Guild has a new Instagram account.
+Handweavers' Guild Instagram Account (Jenny Sethman): The Weaver's Guild has an Instagram account.
 Instagram is a social media application that allows its users to share pictures and video via their mobile devices.
 Our guild's account is handweaversguildofct.
 We have three administrators, Claudia Spaulding, Jody Brewer and myself.
 We encourage everyone who has an Instagram account to 'follow' us as well as share any weaving related picture so that we can post them via this interesting technology.
 I would also be happy to assist anyone who may have questions regarding the Instagram account.